SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Extensions/API_Reference/IGQILogger.md

 Log a message with the [GQILogLevel.Fatal](xref:GQI_GQILogLevel) level.

-Should be used to log critical errors that result in the termination of the application or loss of essential functionality, requiring immediate action to resolve.
+Should be used to log critical errors that result in the loss of essential functionality, requiring immediate action to resolve.

 ### void Fatal(Exception exception, string message)

 Log a message with the [GQILogLevel.Fatal](xref:GQI_GQILogLevel) level.

-Should be used to log critical errors that result in the termination of the application or loss of essential functionality, requiring immediate action to resolve.
+Should be used to log critical errors that result in the loss of essential functionality, requiring immediate action to resolve.